jilavsky/SAXS_IgorCodeDocs/docs/source/Indra/SamplePlateSurvey.rst

 *Default sample thickness*    Can be set for set of samples (e.g., NMR tubes are 4mm ID) and then thickness does not have to be provided in the Sample table.

+*Run Export Hook function?*    User can modify existing example Hook function in the code which will somehow modify the table input when writing to command file.
+Example is to measure each sample in multiple places offset by some distance etc. See the **Hook function** below.

+*USAXS time, SAXS time, WAXS time*    These values are used to calculate total run time (see bottom of the panel).
+NOTE, that these values are NOT transferred to epics, so user must set these in epics on their own.

 *Default Command file name* - do not change unless you really know what you are doing.
 Name of macro file being exported.

 *GUI Controls* are rarely needed.   *Display individual controls*    Will enable user to choose - per sample - when to run which measurement segment.
 Basically, bad idea unless you know why you need it.
 Talk to staff, but "DO NOT DO IT".